fhir-clj/type-schema/README.md

 ## Overview

-The Type Schema is a JSON-based format that provides a simplified representation of FHIR entities (resources, value sets, primitive types, etc).
+The Type Schema is a JSON-based format that provides a simplified representation of FHIR entities (resources, primitive types, etc.).

 JSON Schema to validate the FHIR Type Schemas is placed in <docs/type-schema.schema.json>.